Jamshad-A/API-Weather-App/README.md

 # API-Weather-App
-First time working with an API
+First time working with an API, Weather App created with JavaScript, HTML and CSS